legrisch/ipdd-poster-template/README.md

   * [Parcel](https://v2.parceljs.org/) will help bundle your poster into one neat .zip package ready to ship to us.
 It starts from your main entry file – `src/index.html` – and works its way through all referenced files.
 If it's coming across an image in `src/index.html`, it will be added to the bundle.
 If there's another .js file referenced in `src/scripts/main.js` with `import { whatever } from './anotherJsFile.js'` it will be added to the bundle as well.
 * fallback images – todo

-The main entry file should not be altered.
-Everything else is subject to change on your side and the default merely put you in a good starting position.
+Everything inside `src/index.html` is subject to change on your side and the defaults merely put you in a good starting position.
 Again: everything that is referenced from `src/index.html` or its references will be included in the final bundle.

 #### Wrapping it up a.k.a.
 Bundling